Belal0066/DNS_Server/README.md

 - Listening for incoming DNS queries on UDP/TCP port 53.
 - Parsing DNS queries based on the message format defined in RFC 1035.
-- Interacting with the database to retrieve resource records.
+- Interacting with the zone files to retrieve resource records.
 - Building and sending DNS responses to clients.
 - Logging server activities such as active connections, query statistics, and errors.